mabushelbaia/encs4110/docs/Experiment-1.md

 # Introduction to ARM Assembly Language and Keil uVision5 <Badge type="tip" text="Experiment 1" />

-Experiemnt 1 is an introduction to ARM Assembly Language and Keil uVision5.
 In this experiment, we will learn how to write ARM assembly programs using Keil uVision5 and simulate them using the built-in simulator.

 ## Installation